7 Common Pitfalls of Call to Action Design

 #5 Image Clutter

 A lot of studies will tell you that adding relevant images upped the conversion by a double digit in percentage.
-Here’s a VWO study that points you to the same.
+Here’s a VWO success story that points you to the same.
 Images do increase engagement on a page.

 Caution: You should know where to stop.
 A clutter of images can’t make up for all that it will distract the user from.
 Users may stay to look at them and when they can’t spot relevant information they will bounce off without acknowledging the CTA.
 Like in the following example: